pieterjanv/openai-streaming-voice-chat/README.md

 Speak to any of OpenAI's models with reduced latency.

 The latency is reduced by dividing the response in paragraph-sized chunks.
-As soon as a chunk is fully generated, the audio is requested and added to the response.
+As soon as a chunk is fully generated (text and then audio), it is added to the response.
 This allows the audio to be played while the next chunk is being generated.

-I would love to play the audio response stream as is, but I haven't found a reliable way of doing this in the browser.
+I would love to simply pipe OpenAI's audio response to client, but I haven't found a reliable way of playing a chunked audio response in the browser.

 ## Requirements